 The Doctor of Design (DDes) program is tailored for individual pursuit of original investigations leading to applications in design practice.
-Depending on student capacity and needs, the program may be undertaken full-time or part-time: note however that the University requires continuous enrollment during the academic year (Fall and Spring).
+Depending on student capacity and needs, the program may be taken full or part-time.
+It is important to note however that the University requires continuous enrollment during the academic year in fall and spring semesters.
 The program's distinctive design and delivery structures allow design professionals to complete the DDes degree through distance education.
 Students thus have an opportunity to work remotely on coursework and individual research while continuing to fulfill their professional and personal obligations.